javbotero/Outer-Coast/_includes/apply.md

 ### Apply

-Applications will be accepted from Tuesday, January 15 to Friday, February 15, 2019.
+<strong> Applications will be accepted from Tuesday, January 15 to Friday, February 15, 2019. </strong> Please check back on January 15th for the application link.

 Application includes: